 - Scared - you might be scared to leave them alone in case they attempt suicide.
 You might also be afraid of the responsibility you now face to help them get better.

-When dealing with a person who might be suicidal, it is important to withhold your own emotions.
-As angry, shocked, hurt and scared you might be - this is not about you.
-All you have to do is:
+When dealing with a person who might be suicidal, try your best to withhold your own emotions.
+As angry, shocked, hurt and scared you might be, try to focus on doing the following: